badlydr4wn/chat-prefixes/README.md

 ## 📄 UBasic Prefixes
+> [!TIP]
-UBasic prefixes, or *Ultra* Basic prefiex consist of a single emoji in a 3x font size.
+> UBasic prefixes, or *Ultra* Basic prefiex consist of a single emoji in a 3x font size.
 They should be used more as indicator for something rather than actual prefixes.

 | Indicator | Preview | Markup |
 | --- | --- | --- |
 | Announcement | <font size="6">📢</font> | `<font size="36">📢</font><br />` |